 We often need to find out what all patches are applied to the EBS instance.
-Now this vary as per the EBS instance version.
+Now, this varies as per the EBS instance version.
 We have different queries for R12.1 and R12.2.

-ad_bugs tables contains the information for all the patches applied to the system.
+ad_bugs tables contain the information for all the patches applied to the system.

-we can used below query to find out the patch application in the instance
+we can use the below query to find out the patch application in the instance

 sqlplus apps/<APPS PASSWORD> SELECT DISTINCT RPAD(a.bug_number, 11)|| RPAD(e.patch_name, 11)|| RPAD(TRUNC(c.end_date), 12)|| RPAD(b.applied_flag, 4) BUG_APPLIED FROM ad_bugs a, ad_patch_run_bugs b, ad_patch_runs c, ad_patch_drivers d , ad_applied_patches e WHERE a.bug_id = b.bug_id AND b.patch_run_id = c.patch_run_id AND c.patch_driver_id = d.patch_driver_id AND d.applied_patch_id = e.applied_patch_id AND a.bug_number in ('<bug_no>','<bug_no>') ORDER BY 1 DESC;